libretro/docs/docs/guides/roms-playlists-thumbnails.md

   - Upload File.
 - __Choose "Upload File"__.
 Select your new chosen image file.
 In this stage you are uploading to your fork/branch of the project.
 - __Follow all guidelines for a proper contribution.__
-  - Your choice of image file should meet the libretro thumbnail [ReadMe rules](https://github.com/libretro-thumbnails/libretro-thumbnails/blob/master/README.md), e.g. 512px or smaller.
+  - Your choice of image file should meet the libretro thumbnail [rules in the ReadMe](https://github.com/libretro-thumbnails/libretro-thumbnails/blob/master/README.md), e.g. 512px or smaller.
+  - For snaps (in-game screenshots), choose a good clear artful image that shows the art, spirit, or action of the game in normal gameplay.
+For examples of well-chosen well-composed in-game screenshots, see the back-of-box images printed on officially published games.
-  - Name your contribution image file correctly.
-If replacing an existing image, name your new image file exactly as the previous one to guarantee that it will be matched to the relevant game name in RetroArch.
-If uploading a thumbnail that has no prior existing one, research the naming conventions of libretro and how the game is named in databases.
+  - Name your image file correctly.
+    - If replacing an existing image, name your new image file exactly as the previous one to guarantee that it will be matched to the relevant game name in RetroArch.
+    - If uploading a new thumbnail that has no prior existing version, research the naming conventions of libretro and how the game is named in databases.
+Name the image file according to the game name that RetroArch assigns in the playlist.
   - Use the correct path.
-Choose the correct console system folder and thumbnail type folder in the project.
+Choose the correct console system folder and thumbnail type folder in the repository.
-  - For snaps (in-game screenshots), choose a good clear artful image that shows the art, spirit, or action of the game.
-For good examples of well-chosen in-game screenshots, see the back-of-box marketing images for officially published games.
 - __Commit.__ The "Commit" button will save your change to your copy of the repository.
 You should generally commit to your own _master_.
 - __Pull Request (PR)__.
 Look for the button or option for a Pull Request when you Commit, though you may wait until you have finalized multiple changes (commits) and then include them all in a single PR.
-A Pull Request means sending a request to the official controllers of the project to take your contribution into the official project.
-Official members will review your proposed changes and decide whether to accept it.
+A Pull Request means sending a request to the official members to take your contribution (i.e. merge your fork) into the RetroArch repository.
+Admins will review your proposed changes and decide whether to accept it.
 You will eventually see a confirmation that it was approved or a discussion message if changes are needed.
-It may take time before someone is able to review the request, so please be patient.
+It may take time (even weeks or months) before an admin is able to examine the request, so please be patient.
-- __Verify that your Pull Request is active and correct.__ _Example_: if you made a Pull Request to contribute a Gameboy thumbnail you’d [see the request publicly listed at the official repository](https://github.com/libretro-thumbnails/Nintendo_-_Game_Boy/pulls).
+- __Verify that your Pull Request is active and correct.__ For example, if you made a Pull Request to contribute a Gameboy thumbnail then you can [view the request publicly listed at the official repository](https://github.com/libretro-thumbnails/Nintendo_-_Game_Boy/pulls).
-  - _Warning_: It is possible to accidentally send a Pull Request to yourself if you committed your changes to your sub-branch instead of your own "_master_".
-Your “master” is not the official project *master*.
-And your sub-branch is not the same as your master.
-You can hover on any abbreviated branch path label in GitHub to see a pop-up of the full path label.
+  - _Warning_: It is possible to accidentally send a Pull Request to yourself if you committed your changes to your sub-branch instead of your own _master_.
 If needed, approve your PR to yourself to merge your sub-branch changes to your master, then do a Pull Request from your master to the official Libretro master project.

-__About "Syncing"__ #comment
+For clarity on github.com, you can hover on any abbreviated branch path label to see a pop-up of the full path label.

-Thumbnail contribution work involves changing your copy of the project while other people may be changing the official repository _after_ you created your fork.
+__About "Syncing."__ Contribution work involves changing your copy of the project while other people may be changing the official repository _after_ you created your fork.
 Github provides options to keep both your copy ("downstream") and the official repository ("upstream") up-to-date with ongoing changes.

-- __Contribute__ button.
-If you make multiple changes within your fork, you can use Contribute button > Open Pull Request to send all your changes as one PR.
-- __Sync__ button.
-Use the Sync button to update your fork with other people’s changes that have happened upstream.
+If you make multiple changes within your fork, you can use the **Contribute button** > Open Pull Request to send all your changes as one PR.
+You can use the __Sync button__ button to update your fork with other people’s changes that have happened upstream.

 ### The Thumbnail Server
+Thumbnail contribution flow [EDIT: use markdown DIAGRAM for A -> B -> C - >D for user fork to RA repos to Thumb server to Retroarch users

 RetroArch retrieves thumbnails from [a server](https://thumbnails.libretro.com/) that is updated periodically with imports from the Libretro thumbnail repository on github.
 After a pull request is approved for a contribution, some time may pass before the updates are sent to the server.
 The final server update must occur before you and other users will see your contribution in RetroArch playlists.

-## Custom logos/icons for playlist items
+## Custom icons/logos for playlist items
 RetroArch versions later than 1.19.1 include an option for the XMB menu driver to display custom per-game icons/logos in the playlist, instead of the default content icon, see [this example](https://github.com/libretro/RetroArch/pull/16758#issuecomment-2211771227).
-The required file and subfolder format follows the same pattern as [custom thumbnails](#custom-thumbnails).
+The required file format and subfolder structure follows the same pattern as [custom thumbnails](#custom-thumbnails):

 - Create a folder called `Named_Logos` alongside the `Named_Boxarts` thumbnail subfolder for the intended playlist
 - Put the logo image files there with base filenames that match the associated game's displayed name in the RetroArch playlist.

-Logo support is only possible with XMB menu driver, and the online thumbnail repositories do not contain logo collections.
+**Limitations.** Logo support is only possible with XMB menu driver.
+The online thumbnail repositories do not contain logo collections.